-Our ethos is ‘Improving Lives’ – be it rider, volunteer, parent, horse… some of the people we work with have been kind enough to share their stories below.
+Our ethos is ‘Improving Lives’ – be it client, volunteer, parent/carer or animal.
+Some of the people we work with have been kind enough to share their stories below.

 After a matter of days into my work experience I knew, this is where I wanted to be.
 Although I had already completed animal and equine care at level 1, Conquest provided me with new experiences and a way of working with animals with specialist saddles, reins and approaches to their care.